egaba/ember-yup/README.md

 {{/text-field}}
 ```

-2. Or, send the `enable` action that is passed down with the field
+2. Or, send the `field.enable` action that is passed down with the field
 ```html
 {{#text-field required=true value=myTextValue as |field|}}
   <input